-Column Editable Description Visibility Y When checked, the logic cluster overlay is painted in the Floorplanner View (see page 50), using the translucent color shown in the 'Color' column.
+Column Editable Description Visibility Y When checked, the logic cluster overlay is painted in the Floorplanner View (see page 53), using the translucent color shown in the Color column.
 Cluster Name The name of this cluster.
 Color Y The color used to paint the location of the cluster as an overlay in the Floorplanner View.
 Right-click any row, then choose Change Overlay Color to choose an alternate overlay paint color for that cluster.
+Clock Pre- Routes If any clock pre-routes exist for a given partition, they are listed here.